 Access control

-Bucket policy: Supports resource-based authorization policies.
-You can control permissions with granularity down to the vector bucket level or the level of a single vector index or multiple vector indexes.
+Bucket policy: Supports resource-based authorization policies that allow you to control permissions at the vector bucket level or for one or more vector indexes.

-RAM policy: Supports identity-based RAM authorization policies.
-This allows for fine-grained permission control over vector buckets, vector indexes, and data operations.
-This also supports cross-account access authorization.
+RAM policy: Supports identity-based RAM authorization policies for fine-grained permission control over vector buckets, vector indexes, and data operations.
+These policies also support cross-account access authorization.

 Logs

-Access log storage: Supports storing access logs in a specified bucket in real time or near real time.
+Access log export: Supports exporting access logs to a specified bucket in real time or near-real time.

 Unified log format: The log format is fully compatible with standard OSS logs.
 It includes an additional